Skip to content

 Set-PSRepository -Name PSGallery -InstallationPolicy Trusted

-Install-Module -Name VcRedist, IntuneWin32App
+Install-Module -Name VcRedist, IntuneWin32App, MSAL.PS

 Authentication